Chart Color Schemes

 Kinglake is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Kinglake's dwelling structure, as per the latest Census, comprised 99.2% houses and 0.8% other dwellings.
 In comparison, Melbourne metro had 93.9% houses and 6.0% other dwellings.
 Home ownership in Kinglake was at 35.4%, with mortgaged dwellings at 59.2% and rented ones at 5.4%.
 The median monthly mortgage repayment was $1,733, below Melbourne metro's average of $2,167.
-Median weekly rent in Kinglake was $300, compared to Melbourne metro's $431.
-Nationally, Kinglake's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure in Kinglake was $300, compared to Melbourne metro's $431.
+Nationally, Kinglake's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing